M11 (Istanbul Metro): Rolling stock

-The rolling stock was manufactured by CRRC Zhuzhou Locomotive, the first 120 km/h class automated metro train exported by China.
+The rolling stock was manufactured by CRRC Zhuzhou Locomotive, and was the first 120 km/h class automated metro train exported by China.
 176 metro cars were supplied for the Line 11.
-The contract was awarded in January 2020, and the delivery was completed six months later, although these ten sets were not automated.
-On 3 January 2024 the Minister of Transport and Infrastructure, Abdulkadir Uraloğlu announced that 15 automated trainsets were ready to enter into use.
+The contract was awarded in January 2020, and the production of the first train was completed six months later, although these ten sets were not automated.
+The first train was delivered on September 6, 2020.
+On 3 January 2024, the Minister of Transport and Infrastructure, Abdulkadir Uraloğlu announced that 15 automated trainsets were ready to enter into use.

 Stations

 The M11 has sixteen stations.
 Out of these sixteen, only eight are within the Istanbul metropolitan area.